-The Orchid Core VMS Users screen lists all of the users that have been added and descriptions of each of the four possible User roles.
+The Orchid Core VMS Users screen lists all of the users that have been added, their assigned roles, and descriptions of each of the four possible User roles.
 (You may have to scroll down to view the list of Orchid roles.)